What is a SEN Teaching Assistant Diploma?

 Early Intervention Focus

-Entry level SEN teaching assistant skills UK in early years settings are increasingly valued as schools prioritise early support .
+Entry-level SEN teaching assistant skills in the UK in early years settings are increasingly valued as schools prioritise early support.

 Learn SEN Support with Professional Training

-A SEN Teaching Assistant Diploma provides comprehensive practical SEN support skills for teaching assistants UK.
+A SEN Teaching Assistant Diploma provides comprehensive practical SEN support skills for teaching assistants in the UK.
 Quality training programmes deliver:

 Structured Curriculum Coverage